God is here.

-On February 14th, the Episcopal churches of Central New York invite you to remember God’s love for you.
+On Ash Wednesday, March 6th, the Episcopal churches of Central New York invite you to pray and to receive ashes.

 Plan Your Visit